JoeSpiden/AjaxRacing/README.md

 - 👋 Hi, I’m @AjaxRacing
-- 👀 I’m interested in Racing car
+- 👀 I’m interested in Racing cars
 - 🌱 I’m currently learning in school
 - 💞️ I’m looking to collaborate on blooket hacks
 - 📫 dont try to reach me